gdm413229/swwmgz_m/ExtendedLore.md

 - 2171: The "Akari Project".
 Akari Labs manages to extend their teleportation technology to directly travel between any points in space between any universes, arbitrarily, without the need to pair them beforehand by building connected teleporters.
 This new technology was named "interportals".
+- April 9, 2171: After searching for "places of interest for testing", The Demolitionist is deployed in a world called Parthoris, and takes part on a mission to defeat an evil sorcerer who had taken over the land.
+- May 1, 2171: A month later, following a recommendation from Ashley Knox, the second contact with the Anarukon happens, this time all going peacefully.
+  Saya Miyamoto meets Kirin Xanai.
-After searching for "places of interest for testing", The Demolitionist is deployed in a world called Parthoris, and takes part on a mission to defeat an evil sorcerer who had taken over the land.
-A month later, following a recommendation from Ashley Knox, the second contact with the Anarukon happens, this time all going peacefully.
-Saya Miyamoto meets Kirin Xanai, just one week after they met, their marriage brings forth an alliance between the humans and the Anarukon.
-Two weeks after the wedding, a second exploration is initiated, with the Demolitionist deployed into a realm known as Cronos in order to defeat an associate of the old sorcerer from their previous mission.
+- May 8, 2171: The marriage between Saya and Kirin brings forth an alliance between the humans and the Anarukon.
+- May 25, 2171: Two weeks after the wedding, a second exploration is initiated, with the Demolitionist deployed into a realm known as Cronos in order to defeat an associate of the old sorcerer from their previous mission.
-- 2173: Third major exploration, with the Demolitionist taking part on a rebel uprising in a world dominated by a cult known as the Order of the One God.
+- August 13, 2173: Third major exploration, with the Demolitionist taking part on a rebel uprising in a world dominated by a cult known as the Order of the One God.
 - 2174: The prophecy of Mr. BIG SHOT comes true as the "Great Face In The Sky" reveals itself.
 It is defeated by a single man, one John A. Bortson III.
 - 2175: Reginald E. Griggs Jr. is executed by lethal injection.
 His last words:
   "those brats deserved it, they didn't know how to use a fucking chair lol".
-- 2178: A group of monks discover a mansion haunted by demons, become trapped.
+- October 31, 2178: A group of monks discover a mansion haunted by demons, become trapped.
 Through the use of advanced magicks, the head monk summons the "Doom Slayer", a dimension hopping warrior highly experienced in excising demons, and request his services.
 Once the evils of the mansion are eliminated, a mysterious figure is seen leaving it afterwards.
 - 2181: An old man, who later reveals himself as Manakei, contacts Akari Labs with a request to be transported to Hell.
 After reaching it, he unleashes his full power, and singlehandedly defeats the remaining usurper generals, who